-As with most orthodontic treatment, the cost of Invisalign is going to depend on your specific situation.
-Some alignments are straightforward and will require basic work.
-Other orthodontic procedures can involve multi stepped procedures that can add costs on top of the procedure itself.
+As with most orthodontic treatments, the cost of Invisalign is going to depend on your exact needs.
+Some alignments are straightforward.
+They will require just basic work.
+Others can involve multi-stepped procedures that can add costs on top.

-In some cases people may need to have teeth extractions or other work before an alignment will be possible.
-There is no way to have one price that applies to everyone, but in general costs average between $3,000 and $8,000 for Invisalign treatment.
+Some people may need to have teeth extractions or other work done before an alignment will be possible.
+There's no one price that applies to everyone, but costs often run from $3,500 to $8,000 for Invisalign treatment.

 Getting a proper estimate from an orthodontist is the best way to be sure.
-Many health plans will cover you at the $3,000 cost, but you may be stuck trying to finance the difference or paying out of pocket if it ends up costing more.
+Many health plans will cover you at the $3,000 cost, but you may be stuck trying to finance the balance or paying out of pocket if it ends up costing more.

-- Employer Sponsored or Individual Dental plans may provide you with orthodontic coverage.
-Make sure you check your plan and your spouse's plan to see how to maximize your benefit.
-Using coordination of benefits between two plans may help you get more coverage.
+Employer-sponsored or individual dental plans may provide you with orthodontic coverage.
+Make sure to check both your plan and your spouse's plan to find out how to get the most out of your benefits.
+Coordinating between two plans may help you get more coverage.

 Discount Plans for Invisalign

-Even though discount plans are not insurance, they can provide large savings on the cost of your Invisalign or other dental treatments.
-Some companies will offer you membership in their dental discount plan for as little as $100 a year.
-As just one example, Carrington offers us up 20% off some dental service fees, you can access a database of dental discount plans to help you here.
+Discount plans are not insurance, but they can provide large savings on the cost of your Invisalign or other dental treatments.
+Some companies will provide you with membership in their dental discount plan for as little as $100 a year.
+Carrington offers up to 20% off some dental service fees.

 Contact local orthodontists to compare their prices.
 Find out what insurance they accept.
-Then shop around for the best price once you have the dental insurance you feel would be best to help cover your Invisalign procedure and you have reviewed other payment options.
+Then shop around for the best price once you have the dental plan you feel would be best to help cover your procedure.
+Do this after you have reviewed any other payment options.

-Many orthodontists are now offering Invisalign treatments so by comparing each orthodontist's costs, you may be able to reduce their overall out-of-pocket expense just be making a few phone calls.
+Many orthodontists are offering Invisalign treatments, so you may be able to reduce their overall out-of-pocket expense just by making a few phone calls to compare their costs.

-The orthodontists may not want to give any prices upfront, but they may be more willing to give a discounted deal in exchange for gaining a new patient if you explain to them that you are comparing all the orthodontists available to you and are willing to choose the one that has the most reasonable costs and is willing to work with you on payments.
+They may not want to give their prices upfront, but they may be more willing to give a discounted deal in exchange for gaining a new patient if you explain that you are comparing all the orthodontists available to you.
+Tell them you're willing to choose the one that has the most reasonable costs and is willing to work with you on payments.